Flyers sign college free agent center Mike Vecchione

 PHILADELPHIA (AP) -- The Flyers signed sought-after college center Mike Vecchione to one-year entry-level contract on Friday.

-Agent Lewis Gross said in a text message to The Associated Press that Vecchione would play for the Flyers this season.
+General manager Ron Hextall said Vecchione would play for the team this season but added that the 24-year-old's NHL debut probably wouldn't come Saturday against the New Jersey Devils.

+''We're excited about it,'' Hextall said. ''We identified a couple of guys, college free agents, and Mike was one of them.
+Thankfully we got him.''

 Philadelphia has five games remaining.

-General manager Ron Hextall confirmed that Vecchione would play for the team this season but added that the 24-year-old's NHL debut probably wouldn't come Saturday against the New Jersey Devils.
-If Vecchione plays this season, he would become an unrestricted free agent this summer.
+If Vecchione plays this season, he would become a restricted free agent this summer.

 Vecchione had 29 goals and 34 assists in 38 games for Union College and is a finalist for the Hobey Baker Award as the NCAA's top player.
 His 63 points were tied for the most in the country.

-Note: This story has been corrected to show that Vecchione would because a restricted, not unrestricted, free agent this summer if he plays this season.